cs1302uga/cs1302-minesweeper-alpha/README.md

 Here is a list of the different errors that can occur in the program:

-* **Invalid Usage Error:** If your program detects encounters invalid command-line arguments or no command-line arguments, then the error message and exit status in the table near the end of this section should be used.
+* **Invalid Usage Error:** If your program detects encounters any number of command-line arguments other than one (i.e., if `args.length != 1`), then the error message and exit status in the table near the end of this section should be used.

 * **Seed File Not Found Error:** If your program is not able to read the seed file that is specified by the user via a command-line argument due to a `FileNotFoundException`, then the error message and exit status in the table near the end of this section should be used.

   Note that `<message>` (including the angle brackets) in the error message text should be replaced with the `String` returned by the exception object's `getMessage()` method.

-* **Seed File Malformed Error:** If a
+* **Seed File Malformed Error:** If your program encounters a problem in the format of a seed file, then the error message and exit status in the table near the end of this section should be used.
+Note that a seed file is considered *malformed* or not formatted correctly if any of the following conditions are met:

+  * a token is epected but is not found;
+  * a token is not of the expected type (e.g., it's expected to be an `int` but it's not);
+  * the token for `rows` is less than `5` or greater than `10`;
+  * the token for `cols` is less than `5` or greater than `10`;
+  * the token for `numMines` is less than `1` or greater than `(rows * cols) - 1`; or
+  * the position of a mine is not in bounds.

+  Note that `<message>` (including the angle brackets) in the error message text should be replaced with some descriptive `String`.
+If the error arrises due to some exception, then you may use the `String` returned by the exception object's `getMessage()` method; otherwise, you may use some short, single line `String` of your choosing that describes the problem.

 * **Invalid Command Error:** While the game is running, if a command entered by the player is invalid or not recognized, then the error message in the table